 The bid was probably a bit too high, but in the grand scheme, it meant getting it or not getting it, and in 1/12/04, I took ownership.
 The years of neglect were even worse that they first seemed.
 An electrical system that blew out constantly, almost every room painted dark blue, even no hot water as it turned out the hot water had been disconnected years previously to save money.

 So it has taken much money, time and effort to get to a point where the house is completed.
 Apart from the obvious new kitchen and bathroom, major investments were made in many other areas :-

 - Restoring the original windows when getting new double-glazing would have cost half as much (I couldn’t bear to lose them)

 - Repairing the facade and getting it kalked

 I still love making that drive home and turning up to Montanavej to see the house greeting me. especially with those gates – there had not been gates at least since 1940, judging by old photos.

 If there are ghosts in Montana, I am sure they are good ones.
-Frederik Tretow-Loof must’ve been living his dream of getting a house built to his own specifications, using bricks from his own brickworks when it was built in 1904-05.
+Frederik Tretow-Loof must’ve been living his dream of getting a house built to his own specifications, using bricks from his own brickworks down at the fjord, when it was built in 1904-05.
 Then also how it was the “Præstebolig” for Hobro for so long.
 Moments of strangeness include dreaming the first night about a man with a handlebar moustache saying “the drains have never worked”..interestingly the drains were completely redone at some point in history, as seen in the basement and outside.
 Another one was stripping the wallpaper off the walls in the room next to the kitchen in 2005 and finding the wall lined with pages from the 1905 Newcastle Journal, the local newspaper we used to get at my home back in England when I was a child.
 There’s the remains of an old 1900s English railway/shipping timetable book in one of the eaves upstairs.
 It suggests I am not the first British influence upon the house.